zio/zio/docs/datatypes/sync/mvar.md

 title: "MVar"
 ---

 An `MVar[A]` is a mutable location that is either empty or contains a value of type `A`.
+So the `MVar` acts like a _single-element buffer_.

 It has two fundamental operations:
 - `put` which fills an `MVar` if it is empty and blocks otherwise.
 - `take` which empties an `MVar` if it is full and blocks otherwise.

+So we can put something into it, making it full, or take something out, making it empty, and in two cases, it will block the calling fiber:
+- If it is full and the calling fiber tries to put something in it.
+- If it is empty and the calling fiber tries to take something out of it.

+These two features of `MVar` make it possible to synchronize multiple fibers.

-They can be used in multiple different ways:
+`MVar` can be used in multiple different ways:
 - As synchronized mutable variables
 - As channels, with `take` and `put` as `receive` and `send`
 - As a binary semaphore `MVar[Unit]`, with `take` and `put` as `wait` and `signal`